ElektraInitiative/libelektra/src/plugins/README.md

 - [counter](counter/) count and print how often a plugin is used
 - [timeofday](timeofday/) prints timestamps
 - [tracer](tracer/) traces all calls
+- [iterate](iterate/) iterate over all keys and run exported functions on tagged keys
+- [logchange](logchange/) prints the change of every key on the console

 ### Checker